-Please contact us with your address for shipping costs on potted plants.
+Please contact us with your zip code and number of plants for shipping costs on potted plants.

 Echinacea simulata, Glade Coneflower or Wavyleaf Purple Coneflower is possibly the prettiest of the Echinacea with it's very showy single flower heads on long stalks with yellow pollen and long drooping 3 1/2 inch dark pink petals around a dark brown, dome shaped central disk.
 Glade Coneflower is equally at home on dry Ozark glades or in good garden soil.
 Plant Echinacea simulata in butterfly or rock gardens with Coreopsis, Prairie dropseed, Yellow Coneflower, Narrow-leaf Gayfeather and Aromatic Aster.
 Native Glade Coneflowers grow wild along with with Missouri Primrose and showy Beardtongue on dolomite glades and rocky slopes with dolomite rock outcrops in the Ozarks.